 Employment-Based Final Action Dates Chart

-USCIS has specified to use the Final Action Chart for all employment-based AOS Filings.
+USCIS has specified to use the Dates for Filing Chart for employment-based AOS Filings.

 Rest of the World